mobizt/FirebaseClient/README.md

 ![Authentication Web API Key](https://raw.githubusercontent.com/mobizt/FirebaseClient/main/resources/images/firebase_console_authentication_get_started_step4.png)

 The `Web API Key` is used in all `custom token`, `ID token` authentications that used via the `CustomAuth`, `UserAuth`, `CustomToken` and `IDToken` provider classes and it was assign to the `API_KEY` in the exampless.

+See [API Keys Overview](https://cloud.google.com/api-keys/docs/overview) and [Authenticate by using API keys](https://cloud.google.com/docs/authentication/api-keys) for more details.

 At the `Authentication` page, under `Sign-in method` tab, other Sign-in providers can be added.